mhanlon/QuestionBot-SwiftUI/ReadMe.md

 ### `main`
 In the [`main` branch](https://github.com/mhanlon/QuestionBot-SwiftUI/tree/main), we're aligned with the `action` branch, so look out for spoilers!
 If you want to try to implement it from scratch you should use the `start` branch.

+## Next Steps
+This code almost, but *not* quite, replicates the QuestionBot project.
+For example, the "Ask" button doesn't get disabled when there is no text in the question field.
+The question text also isn't cleared after we respond to the question.
+Can you spot other issues you might want to address?